Mystik-Spiral/l4d_reverse_ff/README.md

 The attacker takes all of the damage and the victim takes none.
 This forces players to be more precise with their shots or they will spend a lot of time on the ground.

-Although this plugin discourages griefers/team killers since they can only damage themselves and no one else, the first objective is to force players to improve their shooting tactics and aim.
+Although this plugin discourages griefers/team killers since they can only damage themselves and no one else...

+The first objective is to force players to improve their shooting tactics and aim.

 The second objective is to encourage new/inexperienced players to only join games with a difficulty that match their skillset, rather than trying to play at a difficulty above their ability and constantly incapping their teammates.